Skip to main content

 Managing webhooks

-- Delivery history - view all deliveries with status, HTTP code, and response time.
-Filter by Delivered or Errors
+• Delivery log - view all deliveries with status, HTTP code, and response time.
+Filter by Delivered or Errors.
+Tap any failed delivery and choose "Retry" to resend it without waiting for the next scheduled retry

-- Edit - update URL, auth header, or data types.
+• Edit - update URL, auth header, or payload toggles (notes / audio / tasks / events / reports).
 Changes take effect immediately

 Delivery limits